 The Vibe: Items are pricey, but the staff is incredibly knowledgeable, helpful, and welcoming.

 Featured Brands: Specialized, Cannondale, Cervelo, Scott, Cielo, Waterford, Time

 Where: 706 SE MLK Boulevard

 The name says a lot: Repair is this business' primary function, and the mechanics are all excellent.
-The shop has evolved -- and recently expanded into a much bigger, posher space with a whole lot more merchandise available.
-Mixed in with all the fancy new gear, shoppers will still find plenty of consignment items; there's a decidedly old-school flavor to the shop, despite all the fancy carbon bits that are also mixed in.
-Shop owner Erik Tonkin -- a veritable cyclocross legend who has competed on the world's biggest stages -- remains humbly in the background, and he instills a sense of hard work and service to his staff.
-That dedication has bred loyalty among customers, and no matter how much the shop grows, the repair stands are always full.
+The shop has expanded with fancy new gear, but shoppers will still find plenty of consignment items; there's a decidedly old-school flavor to Sellwood, despite all the fancy carbon bits that are mixed in.
+Shop owner Erik Tonkin is a veritable cyclocross legend who has competed on the world's biggest stages, yet remains humbly in the background.
+No matter how much the shop grows, the repair stands are always full.

-The Vibe: Sellwood Cycle Repair is as down to earth as a bike shop gets, but there's a mix of inexpensive and consignment gear with ultra-fancy race bikes.
-"Repair" is in the name for a reason.
+The Vibe: Sellwood Cycle Repair is as down-to-earth as a bike shop gets, but there's a mix of inexpensive and consignment gear along with ultra-fancy race bikes.
+The word "repair" is in the name of the shop for a reason.

 Featured Brands: Kona is huge here (the Honky Tonk is named for the proprietor).
 Also: Giant and Foundry

 West End is a Specialized concept store, which means that brand's line is prominent, but there are plenty of other manufacturers in stock.
 The hipster/fixie crowd can't seem to get enough of the Cinelli track bikes.
 The rental fleet includes commuters as well as top-level road and mountain bikes.